rustybird/qubes-app-split-browser/README.md

 ## Installation

-1. Create a new persistent VM or take an existing one, and configure it to launch the right DisposableVMs and (optionally, for safety against user error) to have no network access itself:
+1. Create a new persistent qube or take an existing one, and configure it to launch the right disposables and (optionally, for safety against user error) to have no network access itself:

         qvm-create --label=purple surfer
         qvm-prefs surfer default_dispvm whonix-ws-XX-dvm
         qvm-prefs surfer netvm ''

-   The DisposableVMs will know which persistent VM launched them, so don't name it "rumplestiltskin" if an exploited browser mustn't find out.
+   The disposables will know which persistent qube launched them, so don't name it "rumplestiltskin" if an exploited browser mustn't find out.

-2. Install the `qubes-split-browser` package from [qubes-repo-contrib](https://www.qubes-os.org/doc/installing-contributed-packages/) in your persistent VM's TemplateVM (e.g. fedora-XX).
+2. Install the `qubes-split-browser` package from [qubes-repo-contrib](https://www.qubes-os.org/doc/installing-contributed-packages/) in your persistent qube's TemplateVM (e.g. fedora-XX).

-   _Or install manually:_ Copy `vm/` into your persistent VM or its TemplateVM (e.g. fedora-XX) and run `sudo make install-persist`; then install the `dmenu oathtool` packages in the TemplateVM.
+   _Or install manually:_ Copy `vm/` into your persistent qube or its TemplateVM (e.g. fedora-XX) and run `sudo make install-persist`; then install the `dmenu oathtool` packages in the TemplateVM.

-3. Install the `qubes-split-browser-disp` package from qubes-repo-contrib in your persistent VM's default DisposableVM Template's TemplateVM (e.g. whonix-ws-XX).
+3. Install the `qubes-split-browser-disp` package from qubes-repo-contrib in your persistent qube's default disposable template's TemplateVM (e.g. whonix-ws-XX).

-   _Or install manually:_ Copy `vm/` into your persistent VM's default DisposableVM Template (e.g. whonix-ws-XX-dvm) or the latter's TemplateVM (e.g. whonix-ws-XX) and run `sudo make install-disp`; then install the `xdotool` package in the TemplateVM.
+   _Or install manually:_ Copy `vm/` into your persistent qube's default disposable template (e.g. whonix-ws-XX-dvm) or the latter's TemplateVM (e.g. whonix-ws-XX) and run `sudo make install-disp`; then install the `xdotool` package in the TemplateVM.

    Either way, also ensure that an extracted Tor Browser will be available in `~/.tb/tor-browser/` (e.g. by running the Tor Browser Downloader `update-torbrowser` in whonix-ws-XX).

-4. You can enable the Split Browser application launcher shortcuts for your persistent VM as usual through the Applications tab in Qube Settings, or alternatively run `split-browser` in a terminal (with `-h` to see the help message).
+4. You can enable the Split Browser application launcher shortcuts for your persistent qube as usual through the Applications tab in Qube Settings, or alternatively run `split-browser` in a terminal (with `-h` to see the help message).

 _TODO: consider recommending `systemctl disable onion-grater` in whonix-gw-XX, because Split Browser doesn't need to access the tor control port at all_